-Palma is the capital of Mallorca, and the largest city of the Balearic Island in Spain.
+Palma is the capital of Mallorca and the largest city of the Balearic Island in Spain.
 It often called Palma de Mallorca, situated on the south coast of Majorca on the bay of Palma.
-According to the 2009 census, out of the total population of entire urban area which is 621,000, almost half of the populations, approximately 401,270, live in Palma.
+According to the 2009 census, out of the total population of the entire urban area which is 621,000, almost half of the populations, approximately 401,270, live in Palma.
 Palma is stylish and bursting with life.
-Its trendy restaurants, cafes, shops and nightlife attract tourist round the year
+Its trendy restaurants, cafes, shops, and nightlife attract tourist round the year

-La Seu is a Roman Catholic Cathedralradiates the glory of the citywith its beautiful and magnificent architecture.
-The cathedral is about 121 meters high, 55 meters wide and 44 meters of height.
-The design of Cathedral follow Spanish levantino gothic and in southern French gothic style.
+La Seu is a Roman Catholic Cathedralradiates the glory of the city with its beautiful and magnificent architecture.
+The cathedral is about 121 meters high, 55 meters wide and 44 meters in height.
+The design of Cathedral follow Spanish Levantine-Gothic and in southern French Gothic style.
 The entrance of the Cathedral is through the side door passing by a small museum, which is known as Majorca Museum or Museo De Mallorca; it is believed to be the best museum on Balearic Island, display superb collection of prehistoric artifacts.
-The 13th century High Gothic church of Santa Eulalie is located on the north east of the town hall.
-The origin of the church is not very clear, although origin may be facilitate by a leper who traveled the Camino de Santiago route which passes through the area.
-Initially the church has been funded by an offering of Queen Berengaria of Castile, wife of King Alfonso IX of Leon.
-Since the thirteenth century church has undergone numerous renovations after it was damaged in Spanish civil war by Arson.
+The 13th-century High Gothic church of Santa Eulalie is located in the northeast of the town hall.
+The origin of the church is not very clear, although origin may be facilitated by a leper who traveled the Camino de Santiago route which passes through the area.
+Initially, the church has been funded by an offering of Queen Berengaria of Castile, wife of King Alfonso IX of Leon.
+Since the thirteenth-century church has undergone numerous renovations after it was damaged in Spanish civil war by Arson.
 The church has a nave with a square apse with entrance, featuring rich Romanesque decorations.

-Cala Agulla, Cap de Formentor, Pilar and Joan Miró Foundation, Port de Soller, beaches and many more places; Events and site attractions really makes Palma the most beautiful town of the Spain.
+Cala Agulla, Cap de Formentor, Pilar and Joan Miró Foundation, Port de Soller, beaches and many more places; Events and site attractions really make Palma the most beautiful town in Spain.
 No matter what time of the day or weak of the day tourist always find something or other to do there and love to visit again and again.